DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **The State Machine Model** describes a system that is always secure no matter what state it is in.
 A secure state machine model system always boots into a secure state, maintains a secure state across all transitions, and allows subjects to access resources only in a secure manner compliant with the security policy.
 Bell–LaPadula and Biba are built on a state machine model.
 - **Bell-LaPadula**: Model was established in 1973.
 The goal is to ensure that information is exposed only to those with the right level of classification
     - Focuse is on confidentiality ✏️
-    - Simple security property: No read-up
+    - Simple security property: 🔥No read-up
     - Star (*) property: No write-down (AKA confinement property)
     - Discretionary Security Property: uses an access matrix (need to know in order to access)
     - Doesn't address covert channels
 - **Biba**: Released in 1977, this model was created to supplement Bell-LaPadula
     - Focus is on integrity ✏️
     -  is based on information flow, and is a multilevel model.
-    - Simple security property: “No read down” (for example, users with a Top Secret clearance can’t read data classified as Secret)
+    - Simple security property: “🔥No read down” (for example, users with a Top Secret clearance can’t read data classified as Secret)
     - Star (*) property: “No write up” (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
 - **Take-Grant**:
     - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
     - Four rules:
-        - take
+        - ✏️take
-        - grant
+        - ✏️grant
-        - create The principle can be summed up as “The enemy knows the system.”The principle can be summed up as “The enemy knows the system.”
+        - ✏️create The principle can be summed up as “The enemy knows the system.”The principle can be summed up as “The enemy knows the system.”
-        - remove
+        - ✏️remove
 - **Clark-Wilson**:
     - Focus is on integrity ✏️
     - Designed to protect integrity using the access control triplet (‼️Subject, ‼️Object, ‼️Program/Interface)